 (c) Water quality characteristics (e.g., temperature, pH, hardness) are similar in the intake and receiving waters.

-(3) The department may also consider other site-specific factors relevant to the transport and fate of the pollutant to make the finding in a particular case that a pollutant would or would not have reached the vicinity of the outfall point in the receiving water within a reasonable period had it not been removed by the permittee.
+(3) The Department may also consider other site-specific factors relevant to the transport and fate of the pollutant to make the finding in a particular case that a pollutant would or would not have reached the vicinity of the outfall point in the receiving water within a reasonable period had it not been removed by the permittee.

 (4) An intake pollutant from groundwater may be considered to be from the “same body of water” if the permitting authority determines that the pollutant would have reached the vicinity of the outfall point in the receiving water within a reasonable period had it not been removed by the permittee, except that such a pollutant is not from the same body of water if the groundwater contains the pollutant partially or entirely due to human activity, such as industrial, commercial, or municipal operations, disposed actions, or treatment processes.

-(5) The determinations made under sections II and III, below, shall be made on a pollutant-by-pollutant, and outfall-by-outfall basis.
+(5) The determinations made under Sections II and III, below, shall be made on a pollutant-by-pollutant, and outfall-by-outfall basis.

 II.
-Background Concentration Rule:
+Consideration of Intake Pollutants in Determining Reasonable Potential Rule:

-(1) The department may determine that there is no reasonable potential for the discharge of an identified intake pollutant to cause or contribute to an excursion above a numeric water quality criterion contained in Oregon’s water quality standards where a discharger demonstrates to the satisfaction of the department (based upon information provided in the permit application or other information deemed necessary by the department) that:
+(1) The Department may determine that there is “no reasonable potential” for the discharge of an identified intake pollutant to cause or contribute to an excursion above a numeric water quality criterion contained in Oregon’s water quality standards where a discharger demonstrates to the satisfaction of the Department (based upon information provided in the permit application or other information deemed necessary by the Department) that:

 (a) The facility withdraws 100 percent of the intake water containing the pollutant from the same body of water into which the discharge is made;